Italy

 Contact us and a member of the team will respond promptly.

-This report examines new product development (NPD) activity within the food and beverage categories in Italy’s e-commerce in 2024.
-Using data from Euromonitor’s Innovation platform, it highlights new brand and sub-brand launches, trending attributes and claims, and product inactivity rates – offering insights into what captures or misses consumer interest.
+This report examines new product development (NPD) activity within the Beauty, Health and Home categories in Italy’s e-commerce market in 2024.
+Using data from Euromonitor’s Innovation platform, it highlights new brand and sub-brand launches, trending attributes and claims, and product inactivity rates - offering insights into what captures or misses consumer interest.

 What if your smartest decision is just a question away?